khaatteerr/Weather-App/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>

  **Weather App** That's Built With Kotlin to get accurate, real-time weather information with a beautiful, user-friendly interface that makes checking the weather a delightful experience.
-This repository contains a Weather App This is an educational App at the chance.
+This repository contains a Weather App This is an educational App at **the chance** :.
 Use and run this App to learn more about Apps design and best practices.
 That's built with Kotlin language with compose, That's implements Coroutines,Ktor-client for HTTP requests,clean architecture,koin,etc.

  ![](https://i.ibb.co/sp6v0yVg/weather-cover.png)